Javascript is not enabled.

 Join Now

-That’s because the Fed has steadily raised its key short-term interest rate 11 times since March 2022 to fight rising inflation.
+After more than a decade of near-zero returns, some CDs now yield as much as 5.4 percent.
+That’s because the Fed steadily raised its key short-term interest rate 11 times beginning in March 2022 to fight rising inflation.
 The Fed’s current target range for its key rate, which influences rates on everything from car loans to bank accounts, is between 5.25 percent and 5.5 percent.

 How to do it

 Shop around for CDs.
 Check rates on websites such as Bankrate.com or CDValet.com to get a sense of the range of current offerings.
 Online banks often dangle the highest yields because their overhead is lower.
-Also stop by your local bank or credit union to see if their CD rates are competitive.
-Sometimes they will offer special rates to customers who meet a minimum deposit requirement, perhaps $5,000.
+Also stop by your local bank or credit union to see if its CD rates are competitive.
+Sometimes customers who meet a minimum deposit requirement, perhaps $5,000, can get special rate offers.

 Shopping & Groceries